Nepenthes rajah: Mutualism with mammals

 Nepenthes rajah has evolved a mutualistic relationship with mountain treeshrews (Tupaia montana) in order to collect their droppings.
 The inside of the reflexed lid exudes a sweet nectar.
 The distance from the pitcher mouth to the exudate is the same as the average body length of the mountain treeshrew.
-These proportions also hold true for N. lowii and N. macrophylla.
 As it feeds, the treeshrew defecates, apparently as a method of marking its feeding territory.
-It is thought that in exchange for providing nectar, the faeces provide N. rajah with the majority of the nitrogen it requires.
-In N. lowii, N. macrophylla and N. rajah, the colour of the lower lid surface corresponds to visual sensitivity maxima of the mountain treeshrew in the green and blue wavebands, making the lid underside stand out against adjacent parts of the pitcher.
+It is thought that in exchange for providing nectar, the faeces provide the plant with the majority of the nitrogen it requires.
+In N. lowii, N. macrophylla and N. ;rajah, the colour of the lower lid surface corresponds to visual sensitivity maxima of the mountain treeshrew in the green and blue wavebands, making the lid underside stand out against adjacent parts of the pitcher.
 Of the three species, N. rajah shows the tightest 'fit', particularly in the green waveband.

 In 2011, it was reported that N. rajah has a similar mutualistic relationship with the summit rat (Rattus baluensis).
 Whereas the mountain treeshrew visits pitchers during daylight hours, the summit rat is primarily active at night; this may be an example of resource partitioning.
 Daily scat deposition rates were found to be similar for both mammalian species.

 Other interactions with animals

 Pitcher infauna

-Although Nepenthes are most famous for trapping and digesting animals, their pitchers also play host to a large number of other organisms (known as infauna).
-These include fly and midge larvae, spiders (most notably the crab spider Misumenops nepenthicola), mites, ants, and even a species of crab, Geosesarma malayanum.
+Although Nepenthes are most famous for trapping and digesting animals, their pitchers play host to a large number of other organisms (known as infauna).
+These include fly and midge larvae, spiders (crab spiders such as Henriksenia labuanica), mites, ants, and even a species of crab, Geosesarma malayanum.
 The most common and conspicuous predators found in pitchers are mosquito larvae, which consume large numbers of other larvae during their development.
 Many of these animals are so specialised that they cannot survive anywhere else, and are referred to as nepenthebionts.

 The complex relationships between these various organisms are not yet fully understood.
 The question of whether infaunal animals "steal" food from their hosts, or whether they are involved in a mutually beneficial (symbiotic) association has yet to be investigated experimentally and is the source of considerable debate.
 Clarke suggests that mutualism is a "likely situation", whereby "the infauna receives domicile, protection and food from the plant, while in return, the infauna helps to break down the prey, increase the rate of digestion and keep bacterial numbers low".